celsobonutti/milho/README.md

 For a simple yet comprehensible documentation for the built-in functions, check [the built-in docs](BUILTINS.md).

-Standard library is still a TO-DO, but you can check its code on `std/`
+Standard library is still WIP and its docs are yet to be made, but you can check its code on `std/`